Call-for-Code/weather-api-python/README.md

 ## Obtain a Weather Company API Key

-If you're participating in the 2018 Call for Code initiative, go the the [special Call for Code Weather web site](https://callforcode.weather.com/) and [register](https://callforcode.weather.com/register).
+If you're participating in the [Call for Code](https://developer.ibm.com/callforcode/) Global Challenge, go the the [special Call for Code Weather web site](https://callforcode.weather.com/) and [register](https://callforcode.weather.com/register).
 A time-limited API key will be sent to you via email.
+The documentation for the Weather Company APIs for Call for Code can be found the [here](https://callforcode.weather.com/documentation/).

-All others, sign up for [IBM Cloud here](https://console.bluemix.net/), and provision the free [Weather Company Data plan here](https://console.bluemix.net/catalog/services/weather-company-data).
-Instead of the Call for Code documentation, [use this documentation instead](https://console.bluemix.net/docs/services/Weather/weather_rest_apis.html#rest_apis), which references slightly different versions of the APIs.
+All others, sign up for [IBM Cloud here](https://cloud.ibm.com/login) and provision the [Weather Company Data service](https://cloud.ibm.com/catalog/services/weather-company-data).
+The Weather Company Data service uses slightly different [API versions](https://twcservice.mybluemix.net/rest-api/).
+You can reference its documentation [here](https://cloud.ibm.com/docs/services/Weather?topic=weather-insights_weather_overview).

 ## Getting Started in IBM Cloud

 Deploy this application to IBM Cloud.

-1. Install and configure the [IBM Cloud Developer Tools](https://console.bluemix.net/docs/cli/index.html#overview)
+1. Install and configure the [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud-cli#overview)

 2. Clone this repository